Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Global structure of signature-type changing semi-Riemannian manifolds

 The next three definitions, however, depend not only on the underlying manifold but also on its specific type-changing metric $g$.
 For our purpose, let $(M,g)$ be a smooth, signature-type changing manifold (possibly with boundary).

 ~

-\begin{definition}[Pseudo-timelike] A vector field $V$ on a signature-type changing manifold $(M,g)$ is pseudo-timelike if and only if $\,V $ is timelike in $M_{L}$ and its integral curves are pseudo-timelike (in the sense of Definition~\ref{Definition Pseudo-timelike curve}).\footnote{Keep in mind that a timelike vector field is a vector field $V$ on a spacetime manifold $(M,g)$ where the vectors at every point are timelike, meaning $g(V(p),V(p))<0$ for all points $p$ on the manifold.} \end{definition}
+\begin{definition}[Pseudo-timelike] A vector field $V$ on a signature-type changing manifold $(M,g)$ is \textit{pseudo-timelike} if and only if its integral curves are pseudo-timelike (hence, in particular, $V$ is timelike in $M_{L}$).\footnote{Keep in mind that a timelike vector field is a vector field $V$ on a spacetime manifold $(M,g)$ where the vectors at every point are timelike, meaning $g(V(p),V(p))<0$ for all points $p$ on the manifold.} \end{definition}

 ~

 \begin{definition}[Pseudo-time orientable] A signature-type changing manifold $(M,g)$ is \textit{pseudo-time orientable} if and only if the Lorentzian region $M_{L}$ is time orientable.\footnote{A pseudo-time orientation of such a manifold $(M,g)$ corresponds to the specific choice of a continuous non-vanishing pseudo-timelike vector field $V$ on $M$.} \end{definition}